Katha-Sikdar/Katha-Sikdar/README.md

 ## About me

-I'm A Passionate and highly motivated SQA Engineer and a positive-thinking person who possesses two sides of power.
+I'm A Passionate and highly motivated SQA Engineer with 3 years 6 months of work experience and a positive-thinking person who possesses two sides of power.
 On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
 And on the other, due to my personality, I love to communicate with people and solve problems.

+In my entire life I have conducted a number of manual and automation testing as well as using versatile types of tools and technologies, such as JAVA, Python, Selenium, TestNG, Postman and so on.
+Besides this, I have experience with a few AWS cloud services.
+For example, AWS cloud front cost Optimization, AWS lambda functions etc. Right now, I am looking to be a part of a company that will allow me to be aced in software testing as I want to be more perfect and want to serve more qualityfull and bug free products.
+Along with this, I want to be an expert in the automation field so that I wish to learn additional skills and explore new things and techniques.

 I got my Bachelor Degree from the Green University of Bangladesh.
 My research field was Database Security and Digital Watermarking with significant overlaps in Cryptography, Data Privacy and Integrity, and Performance Evaluation and Project Scheduling and Operations Research domains, with significant focus on Resource Allocation and Budget Management.

 Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.
+Currently, I am intensively learning new techniques and tools to become an automation expert as I want to be more perfect and wish to delivery flawless, bug free and qualityfull product.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1Z-lWYXvsFjHlkbOg_yUOXM_ndhdJo8fA/view?usp=drive_link).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1LhoThzGgdm-tEKOWWDJtakko-lUtfOIg/view?usp=sharing).

 ## Skills